 The test was developed to figure out the quality of education that Ontario's students are getting.

 Yes you have to take this test.
-Every student in Ontario has to take EQAO tests.
+Every student in Ontario has to take the EQAO test.
 If you are in:

 - Grades 3 and 6, EQAO tests your skills in mathematics, writing, and reading.

 - Grade 10, EQAO tests literacy (your ability to read, write and understand English).
 This is the most important test.
 See below for details.